AdhamMahgoub/AMIT_Diploma/Readme_for_me.txt

 - changed the folder/file names
 - removed the microchip studio files (left the debug folder only)
 - added screenshots

-- removed the duplicates
+- removed the duplicates (the files in notion are as they are -- no changes)
 - uploaded to github

-- will try to reduce the duplicates as much as possible